rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If true, MacroPDF barcodes will be converted to PDF417 codes.</p>
+If true, MacroPDF barcodes will be converted to PDF417 codes.
 ####Access